OctopusDeploy/blog/blog/2023-11/terraform-space-support/index.md

   - Configuration as Code
 ---

-In the past, the Octopus Deploy Terraform provider had spaces scoped per provider configuration.
-This can cause hurdles when creating resources across multiple spaces.
+Until now, the Octopus Deploy Terraform provider had spaces scoped per provider configuration.
+This caused hurdles when creating resources across multiple spaces.

-We're pleased to announce we addressed this issue.
+We're pleased to announce we've addressed this issue.
 The Octopus Terraform provider now supports spaces scoped per resource.

+In this post, I explain why we made this change and how it makes your process easier.

 ### Issues with spaces per provider configuration